How long will my baked goods last?

 If enjoying soon, keep them at room temperature.

-If you’ll be enjoying the treats soon, they can be kept at room temperature in the packaging they arrived in or in a plastic bag.
+Each baked good will have an “eat or freeze by” sticker that is about two weeks from when the package ships out.
+If enjoying the treats within a week or so of delivery, they can be kept at room temperature in the packaging they arrived in or in a plastic bag.
 Avoid the refrigerator, it can ruin the texture.

-If you want to save some treats for later, keep them in the freezer.
+If enjoying later, keep them in the freezer.

 For longer term storage, all of our baked goods freeze well for up to three months.
-You can store them in the freezer in their original packaging or, if they’ve been opened, double wrapped in plastic bags.
+They can be stored in the freezer in their original packaging or, if they’ve been opened, double wrapped in plastic bags.

 After the freezer, it is best to allow frozen pastries and coffee cakes to defrost slowly at room temperature in the packaging.
-That’s all you need to do–though with some pastries like scones, a little warm up in an oven will make them extra delicious.
+That’s all–though with some pastries like scones, a little warm up in an oven will make them extra delicious.

 In warmer months (early April to mid September), we ship bacon with two business day service plus warm weather care.
 The bacon may arrive warm, and that’s completely normal!
 Dry ice will evaporate, ice packs may melt, but they will have done their job of preventing the bacon from cooking on its journey.